iost-official/iost-docs/docs/1-getting-started/Quickstart.md

     transfer(from, to, amount) {
         //Function called by other
         BlockChain.transfer(from, to, amount)

     }

 };
 module.exports = Sample;
 ```

-## 4. Deployment
+## 4. Deploy the contract

-The deployment requires the following steps:
+Deployment requires the following steps:

-- Compile js to generate ABI files
+- Compile .js files to generate ABI files
-- Generate a package file for transaction using .js and .abi files .sc
+- Generate a package file for transactions with .js, .abi and .sc files
-- Issue the .sc file to each signer, and the signer generates the .sig file
+- Issue the .sc file to each signer, and the signers generate the .sig files
-- Collect .sig files and .sc files, publish to the main chain
+- Collect .sig files and .sc files.
+Publish the files to the main chain